muratk3n/thirdwave/en/README.md

 "@lucas_chancel

-Why is Europe More Equal Than the US?

 We show that European countries and Europe as a whole are more equal than the US

 The question is: why?